Skip to content

 Filters let you transform JSON data into YAML data, split a URL to extract the hostname, get the SHA1 hash of a string, add or multiply integers, and much more.
 You can use the Ansible-specific filters documented here to manipulate your data, or use any of the standard filters shipped with Jinja2.

-Create a new role which utilizes an Ansible ACI module that can manage contract resources (vz:BrCP).
+Create a new role which utilizes an Ansible ACI module that can manage/query contract resources (vz:BrCP).
 Get all contracts of the common tenant and output a list with only the contract names.

 Contracts of common tenant